 In this month's One-on-One, meanwhile, we've chatted to the man they call God at Liverpool.
 We're made most welcome by Robbie Fowler inviting us into bed at the start of our interview (honest), before delving deep into the free-scoring striker's colourful career which also took in spells with the likes of Leeds, Manchester City, Blackburn and Cardiff.
 Has Graeme Le Saux forgiven him for that moment?
 Has he still got his Spice Boys suit?
 Should he have played more for England?

-FFT gets out quite a lot thank you very much, but it's not often we manage to make it to Iran.
+FFT gets out quite a lot thank you very much, but it's not often we manage to make it to Iran – not least because British journalists are virtually never granted visas to get there.
 But we were this month, to find out how former Manchester United and Real Madrid brain Carlos Queiroz is finding life as the nation's coach.
 After leading Iran to this summer's World Cup against the odds, FFT finds out how Fergie's old No.2 is finding life as the Middle East's No.1 boss.

 "It took Mourinho one minute to convince me to join Chelsea," we're informed by Nemanja Matic, the man let go by the Blues only to be re-signed for £21 million three seasons later.
 After a terrific spell with Benfica, eyebrows were barely raised.
 Some players develop a lot in a short space of time – and that's clearly the case where the 25-year-old Serbia international is concerned.
 From growing up amid the Kosovo War to making it big at Stamford Bridge, FFT gets a valuable insight into the life of Chelsea's returning star.

 Think that's all?
 Think again.
-We've got Thierry Henry telling you how to finish like a pro in our regular Performance section, Hulk (not the green one) explaining his secret, and plenty more.
-Elsewhere, Gigi Vialli takes time to reflect, we find the most popular matchday pie and have a chat with the daughter of Pele and Maradona.
-Nope, you did not read the last line wrongly.
+We've got Thierry Henry telling you how to finish like a pro in our regular Performance section, Jordi Alba explaining the tricks of the full-back trade, and plenty more.
+Elsewhere, Gigi Vialli takes time to reflect, we find the most popular matchday pie and chat to the daughter of Pele and Maradona.
+Er, what?
+Yep...